FIGBERT/figbert.com/content/projects/roll-call/index.md

 on my phone during the rest of the day.
-I can replace my phone with a receipt in the morning and feel better because of it, but later in the day I still need to fall back to the harsh light of the screen to respond to message, mark todos as complete, and more.
+I can replace my phone with a receipt in the morning and feel better because of it, but later in the day I still need to fall back to the harsh light of the screen to respond to messages, mark todos as complete, and more.

 What the Roll Call experiment allows us to do is free our minds to imagine what removing the phone might look like from the rest of the